nielsthedane/UmbracoHomeWork/readme.md

     -   add-migration initialcreate
     -   update-database
     -   Database is now created and seeded
-- You can now start the soulution
+- You can now start the project